-I saw a Reel online posted by a fat woman who asked, "Why is my being fat the only thing you can say about me?
+I saw a Reel posted by a fat woman who asked, "Why is my being fat the only thing you can say about me?
 What about all my other qualities?"

-Here's how I answered her: For starters, we don't know you and can only see what you look like.
-Certainly when it's a friend, neighbor or colleague we know other things about them.
+Here's how I answered her: For starters, we don't know you and can only see how you look.
+Certainly when it's a friend, neighbor or colleague we know in real life, we know other things about them.
 But still, being fat isn't about how you look but about how you act.
 What behavior did you indulge in to get that fat?
-That's what people object to, not how you look.
-Eating too much (gluttony), eating too much of the wrong foods (poor judgement), thinking about food constantly (lame brain), planning every activity around a meal (boring personality) -- these are not behaviors I seek out in people.Hollywood has recently taken things to the extreme, with otherwise beautiful young actresses striving for totally flat chests (except for the fake boob crowd), sunken cheeks and skinny arms.
+That's what people object to, not how you look.Hollywood has recently taken things to the other extreme, with beautiful young actresses striving for totally flat chests (except for the fake boob crowd), sunken cheeks and skinny arms.
 Where are the role models for strong, healthy bodies?

 No comments: